 DO you wear make-up?

-Women wear make-up for many reasons: It makes you look (and feel) better and more attractive, it improves your self esteem and self confidence, and it makes you better able to face the day.
+Women wear make-up for many reasons: It makes them look (and feel) better and more attractive, it improves their self esteem and self confidence, and it makes them better able to face the day.
 In short, wearing make-up looks like you care about your appearance.
 So why are we made to feel that it’s not appropriate once we’re “over the hill”?

-I am not a natural beauty and have worn make-up most of my adult life to cover and enhance my facial features.
-Now in my mid to late 50s, the idea of NOT wearing make-up in my 60s, 70s and beyond just ain’t going to happen.
+I am not a natural beauty and have worn make-up to cover and enhance my facial features for most of my adult life.
+Now in my mid 50s, the idea of NOT wearing make-up in my 60s, 70s and beyond just ain’t going to happen.
 Even my 80-year-old mother won’t leave the house without applying a little foundation, her eyebrows pencilled in or lips coated with a slick of a bright red or hot pink lipstick.
 Then she’s ready to face the day.

 WHY OLDER WOMEN SHOULD WEAR MAKE-UP

 1: TO LOOK LIKE YOU CARE

 First impressions really do count, so it’s important to care how we present ourselves.
 There is something really attractive about a woman who is confident — and comfortable — with her age and style.
 Be proud of who you are and ALWAYS put on your best face.
 It’s as much about self-respect and looking like you made an effort.
 A woman who gives up on how she looks is defeated.

 2: TO LOOK (AND FEEL) BETTER

 Women of a certain age don’t want to be reminded of what they once were.
 They want to celebrate who they are now and what they have achieved.
 Older faces benefit from colour and definition.
 As we age, our hair, skin, eyebrows, eyes, cheeks and lips become paler.
 So if you apply a small amount of colour and definition, an older face will instantly look better, healthier and, of course, younger too.

 Related: What every stylish woman knows